annakalandadze/Bicycle/README.md

 ## Getting started

 ### Classes
-I deicded to divide Bicycle and Gear into separate classes.
-This decision was made due to complexity of gear: it has many attributes and class which extend it.
+I decided to divide Bicycle and Gear into separate classes.
+This decision was made due to complexity of gear: it has many attributes and classes which extend it.
 Expensive and cheap gears extend Gear class.
 Bicycle and Gear are connected: Bicycle has its own gear.

 ### Database